Introduction

 Now it is very important to note, that none of these specialists, may actually know how to make, create or play the art they support and yet, they are very knowledgeable and in some cases more knowledgeable than the creators themselves.

-Here is an example (with the recent World Cup in mind):
+Here is an example (with the recent Euros tournament in mind):

 A Footballer as a opposed to a Fan/Pundit, the former actually plays the game, whereas the latter appreciates it.